g0v-data/g0v-hackmd-archive/notes/TNt0Dx7ARLSvsIwI3dVDtw.md

  Designers, artists, and other creatives sometimes use fireworks to show their work attractively and originally.
 For example, they can make the fireworks burst out whenever a user hovers over or clicks on a project page to instill a sense of surprise and fun.

 ## Websites Where You Should Not Use Firework Effects
-Despite their capacity to hold users’ attention, the fireworks effect may not be appropriate on any kind of website.
+Despite their capacity to hold users’ attention, the fireworks effect may not be appropriate on any website.
 Below are situations in which one should refrain from doing so:

-Websites for professional services, businesses, legal firms, and financial institutions must be clean, formal, and focused, but the use of fireworks may make users question your seriousness in the company, which could look ridiculous.
+Websites for professional services, businesses, legal firms, and financial institutions must be clean, formal, and focused; using fireworks may make users question your seriousness in the company, which could look ridiculous.

-News websites, academic publications, or websites dedicated to distributing research in general, should focus more on improving readability and accessibility.
+News websites, academic publications, or websites dedicated to distributing research in general should focus more on improving readability and accessibility.
 Users may not concentrate on the content because fireworks force their attention elsewhere.

 Healthcare websites, patient services, or medical information should have a tranquil and calming design.
-Fireworks can be thought of as inappropriate or inconsiderate in cases where individuals require sensitive data.
+Fireworks can be inappropriate or inconsiderate in cases where individuals require sensitive data.

 Simpler websites are designed with minimalism in mind, focusing on simplicity and a clear message.
 However, using fireworks on such pages may distract from their initial idea by making them look overloaded and unsystematic.